bjodah/anyode/README.rst

 When compiled with ``-DNDEBUG`` then ``AnyODE::buffer_factory`` will return a ``std::unique_ptr`` to an (unitizialized) array.
 When compiled without ``NDEBUG`` it will instead return a ``std::vector`` initizlied with signaling NaN.

+By default, AnyODE uses BLAS/LAPACK for preconditioning operations on the Jacobian matrix.
+If you do not have (or do not wish to compile with) BLAS/LAPACK, ``-DANYODE_NO_LAPACK=1`` should be set, in which case built-in linear algebra routines will be substituted.

 License
 -------